 February 17, 2021

 This collection is the first book-length examination of the various epistemological issues underlying legal trials.
-Trials are, among other things, centrally concerned with determining truth: whether a criminal defendant has in fact culpably committed the act of which they are accused, or whether a...
+Trials are centrally concerned with determining truth: whether a criminal defendant has in fact culpably committed the act of which they are accused, or whether a civil defendant is ...

 By Fernando Broncano-Berrocal, J. Adam Carter